SOGMI/SOGMI.org/content/articles/6oodWOjKZGi4cEca8M2W0S.md

 authors: "Cristina Sosso"
 description: "Those prophets who prophesy doom and gloom and the demise of this country do not have the heart of God nor a love for God’s people.
 As a nation and as a person, it always grieves the heart of God when disaster falls upon His people because of wickedness because of His love, and He always l..."
 featuredImage: "//images.ctfassets.net/vfgh62eq5a4k/3Pcb2gom2sqwYAM0YcY4GA/80996a9f95185bf0498e86c27fc09428/wrong-way-sign-export-compressor.jpg"
+tags:
+- false prophets
+- prophecy
-tags: ["false prophets","prophecy","united states of america"]
+- united states of america
 ---
 Brothers and sisters in Christ, these are exciting and glorious times.
 It is time for great expectations and also greater work.
 The United States of America is not going down!
 She is going up!
 For those “doom and gloom” prophets who prophesy against the United States and speak of its demise, they better not hold their breath, because it is not going to happen in this generation, not while you and I are still here!